-The UAE is a federation of seven emirates, consisting of Abu Dhabi (which serves as the capital), Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.
+The UAE is a federation of seven emirates, consisting of Abu Dhabi (the capital), Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.

 As you can read about in our expat guide, Dubai is more focused on the entertainment lifestyle, while Abu Dhabi is a bit more “old money,” traditional, calmer, and not so busy.
 You can find what suits you best.

 The UAE has structured its foreign relations in a way that draws support and commercial cooperation from around the world.
 Its friendly, collaborative outlook and outreach make it a good ally.

 It has one of the largest oil reserves in the world, but it has worked to diversify its economy so as not to have all its eggs in one basket.
 Its low-tax, business, development, and entrepreneur-friendly policies draw people from all over the world.

 The creation of thriving cities in the desert, with a very western friendly vibe, has also drawn people from all over to a region of the world usually seen as restrictive and repressive.
 It’s an excellent example of a predominantly Islamic state balancing its religious view with an open and expanding economy.

 Why the UAE?

 Well known as an expat hotspot, the United Arab Emirates offers several unique and desirable residence-by-investment options.
-In 2018 they made several changes that have only improved their residence program.
+In 2018, they made several changes that have improved their residence program.
 Previously, only two-year permits were offered.
 Now, with the right skill set or investment amounts, they offer 5 and 10-year visas.

 They also used to stipulate that a foreigner could only own 49% of a company and had to partner with a UAE native that owned 51% of the company.
-But starting in 2019, they now allow for 100% foreign ownership of companies and offer long-term residence permits for those looking to start a business or who have significant business experience.
+But they now allow for 100% foreign ownership of companies and offer long-term residence permits for those looking to start a business or who have significant business experience.